Barbara Wootton, Baroness Wootton of Abinger: Post-war

 Wootton served as a chairman of juvenile court magistrates in London for nearly 20 years (1946–1962), and as a lay magistrate (1926–1970).

-In 1948, she became Professor of Social Studies at the University of London.
-In 1952, she transferred within the university to take up a Nuffield Research Fellowship at Bedford College.
-She did extensive research into the pathological effects of social research and their economic benefits.
-The findings were published in Wootton's Social Science and Social Pathology in 1959.
+In 1948 she became Professor of Social Studies at the University of London.
+In 1952 she transferred within the university to take up a Nuffield Research Fellowship at Bedford College.
+She did extensive research into the pathological effects of social research and their economic benefits; the findings were published in Wootton's Social Science and Social Pathology in 1959.

 Wootton was governor of the British Broadcasting Corporation (BBC) from 1950 to 1956.
 She also served on two major post-war Royal Commissions on the press and civil service.
-In 1968, she was awarded an honorary degree (Doctor of Science) by the University of Bath.
+In 1968 she was awarded an honorary degree (Doctor of Science) by the University of Bath.
 In 1969 she was made an honorary fellow of Girton College.
 In 1977 she was made a member of the Order of the Companions of Honour (CH).
 In 1985 she was awarded an honorary doctorate by the University of Cambridge.
 In 1984 she was chosen as one of six women for the BBC 2 series Women of Our Century.

 She was created a life peer on 8 August 1958 with the title Baroness Wootton of Abinger, of Abinger Common in the County of Surrey, on the advice of Harold Macmillan and was thereby one of the first women to sit in the House of Lords; she also became the first woman to sit on the Woolsack as a Deputy Speaker.
 She was the chairperson of the Wootton Report concerning cannabis.
-She also supported the Sexual Offences Act 1967 which partially decriminalised male homosexuality.
+She also supported the Sexual Offences Act 1967, which decriminalised sex between men over 21.
 She was the first chairman of the Countryside Commission.